16 Top-Rated Family Vacations in the US

 1. Walt Disney World, Orlando, FL

 Catch a live performance, meet a princess, eat your way around the world at Epcot, or test your nerves on the Twilight Zone Tower of Terror.
+Then gear up for hours spent zipping along, up, and down the tracks on endless roller coasters.
 Whatever you choose, you'll need days (or even a week) to get through everything on your list.

-Do yourself a favor while you're here: head outside the park for a break and check out the other top tourist attractions in Orlando.
+Do yourself a favor while you're here: head outside the park for a break and check out the other things to do in Orlando.
+Or spend some quality time at the beaches near Orlando.
+The kids will enjoy spending time digging in the sand and boogie boarding while you rest up from the theme park chaos.

 Accommodation: Top-Rated Resorts in Orlando, FL